319 Leona: 2023 occultation of Betelgeuse

 On 12 December 2023 at about 01:09–01:27 UT, Leona occulted Betelgeuse as seen from southern Europe, Turkey, Greece and Sicily.
 The 14th magnitude asteroid was predicted to occult Betelgeuse approximately 12 seconds; Betelgeuse was expected to dim by about 3 magnitudes.
 The prediction was at first uncertain, visible on a very narrow path on Earth's surface, its width and location being uncertain due to lack of precise knowledge of the size and path of the asteroid).
 Projections were later refined as more data were analyzed for a totality of approximately five seconds on a 60 km wide path stretching from China, Tajikistan, Armenia, Turkey, Greece, Italy, Spain, the Atlantic Ocean, Miami, Florida and the Florida Keys to parts of Mexico.
 Among other programmes, 80 amateur astronomers in Europe were coordinated by astrophysicist Miguel Montargès, et al. of the Paris Observatory for the event.
 Light curve studies of the event was expected to help understand the distribution of brightness down to the granular level of Beltegeuse's convection cells, thus providing detailed data on the giant star heretofor inaccessible.

+Lightcurve-base 3D-model of 319 Leona.

 Observations of the earlier September 2023 occultation showed that the asteroid was slightly elliptical; a preliminary 3D model of Leona was able to be constructived.
 Leona is approximately 80 by 55 kilometres, hence is projected to have a silhouette of roughly 46 by 41 milliarcseconds (mas).
 Betelgeuse has an apparent size in the sky of about 45 mas, but its diffuse atmosphere may make it appear 55 mas in size.
 A preliminary analysis of results showed only a slight dimming, consistent with a partial or annular eclipse.